wulei-bj-cn/spark-utilities/README.md

 ####`2) More choices for displaying query results`<br>
 In spark-sql CLI, you can only print your query results to your current session terminal, when the query result is large, you may lose some result sets and can only obtain a partial query result.
 With sql.query utility, however, you can either print your query results to current session terminal or store your results directly onto HDFS.

+##2. common.toParquet

+This utility is to convert a text file to a parquet file given a table-schema.xml configuration file.